KunkelAlexander/kunkelalexander.github.io/_posts/2025-07-23-computers-learning-bomberman-tabular-q.md

 One key opportunity I overlooked in Tic-Tac-Toe was the availability of a near-perfect demonstrator: the Minimax agent.
 Similarly, in the case of BombeRLe, the developers kindly provide a rule-based agent that performs reasonably well.
 We can leverage this to speed up training significantly by pre-recording a large number of transitions and using them to pre-train the Q-table before starting real-time learning.
 This is called **offline learning**.
 In contrast, sampling training data from the agent while it is learning is called **online learning**.

 Offline learning with a demonstrator allows the agent to explore useful game states right from the beginning—states it would otherwise only encounter much later during training.
 In practice, I record **50,000 transitions** from the demonstrator and use them to update the Q-table before performing any live training or evaluation.
+I also enable exploration for the demonstrator that I let decay from 1 to 0 over the course of the 50,000 transition so that the demonstration is as diverse as possible and contains varied moves even in advanced stages of the game.
+So, in episode 1 the demonstrator would only take mostly random actions and this exploration decays with a factor $$\epsilon$$ to a floor value, just like in online training.
+I have not actually verified whether that is necessary but given that we need to extensively explore the state space for offline Q-training to work, I am almost certain it is a good idea.

-For context, a full training run with online updates can take an hour, whereas updating the Q-table with 50k recorded transitions takes **around 60 seconds**.
+The **advantage of offline learning**: While a full training run with online updates can take an hour, updating the Q-table with 50,000 recorded transitions **takes a couple of minutes**.
 This enables rapid experimentation across different hyperparameter configurations.

 The key speed gain comes from the fact that we only need to compute the computationally expensive game state to integer state embedding **once**.
 These embeddings can then be reused across multiple hyperparameter runs.

-## Training hyperparameters
+The training process itself is reduced to an iteration over transitions and matrix updates.

+## What settings for the training?

 Throughout training, I keep the hyperparameters fixed to the values given below: